harryji168/Summary_Notes/Laravel/ecommerce.md

 Bazar: Best for smaller scale businesses
 Laraship: Best for overall flexibility
-Bagisto: Best for scalability and new sites
-Vanilo: Best for maximizing content engagement
+Bagisto: Best for scalability and new sites cd : Best for maximizing content engagement
 Shopist: Best for a quick and easy startup solution
 LaravelShoppingcart: Best for the basics and when products are in the cart Aimeos, AvoRed, and Bagisto happen to be some of the top open-source Laravel eCommerce packages available.
 What really ties Laravel together is the simplicity, flexibility, and precise framework it is based on.
 If scalability is important to you, pursuing a Laravel eCommerce package is well worth the consideration and overall investment.
 When choosing a Laravel eCommerce package, keep in mind that you must possess a complete understanding of the eCommerce ecosystem.
 This is essential to ensure the right data flow through correctly.